justinkay/aldi/README.md

 For compatibility with existing config files, download models to the `models/` directory in this repo.

-You can also download all models using `models/download_models.sh`
+You can download the required model weights for any config file we provide using `python tools/download_model_for_config.py --config-file path/to/config.yaml`

 ## Benchmark dataset setup